chinmay3/BlinkitFAQfinetuned/README.md

 ---

 ## About the Data
-The **Blinkit FAQ** data was scraped from the Blinkit website using Python libraries like **BeautifulSoup** and **Requests**.
+The **Blinkit FAQ** data was scraped from the Blinkit website.
 I used this data to fine-tune the Llama 3 model, ensuring the chatbot gives highly relevant answers to common customer queries.

 ![FAQ Example](faqss.png)
 ---